loreanvictor/callbag-common/docs/index.md

 </div>

 A collection of commonly used utilities for creating / working with reactive streams or iterables.
-Included utilities follow with the [callbag specification](https://github.com/callbag/callbag).
+Included utilities follow the [callbag specification](https://github.com/callbag/callbag).
 ```bash
 npm i callbag-common
 ```

 <br>

-👉 If you do not know what reactive streams or callbags are, [read this post first](./what-are-callbags).
+👉 If you do not know what reactive streams or callbags are, [read this post first](/what-are-callbags).

 <br>